A sentinel lymph node biopsy is a surgery to take out lymph node tissue to look for cancer that has spread into the lymph system.

 Caroline S. Rhoads, MD - Internal Medicine

-& E. Gregory Thompson, MD - Internal Medicine & Adam Husney, MD - Family Medicine & Kathleen Romito, MD - Family Medicine & Douglas A. Stewart, MD - Medical Oncology & Laura S. Dominici, MD - General Surgery,
+& E. Gregory Thompson, MD - Internal Medicine & Adam Husney, MD - Family Medicine & Kathleen Romito, MD - Family Medicine & Douglas A. Stewart, MD, FRCPC - Medical Oncology & Laura S. Dominici, MD - Surgery, General Surgery, Oncology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.